kosakoliver/ensemble-programming/README.md

  - [MAPLE-Forest-Fire-HTN-Design] - video demonstrating the Design of the Forest-Fire-HTN

 ## Evaluations of the execution of Ensemble Programs generated within the approach Maple using the prototypical reference implementation of Multipotent Systems

+Control Structures and Coordination

+Collective Capabilities
+ - [MAPLE-Forest-Fire-HTN-Design] - video demonstrating the Design of the Forest-Fire-HTN

+Protease

+Protelis
 - [Protelis-Termination] - video on YouTube depicting the correct termination of a Protelis program executed as External Capability in a Multipotent System
 - [Protelis-Communication] - video on YouTube depicting the correct communication within Protelis program executed as External Capability in a Multipotent System
 - [Protelis-Capability-Access] - video on YouTube depicting the correct access of capabilities within Protelis program executed as External Capability in a Multipotent System